 Make the whipped cream.
 Spread this on top of the hot fudge and add sprinkles (below).
 Freeze until ready to serve!
 As the cake freezes, the inside layers stay separate, but move around quite a bit, creating beautiful layers.

 - Soften the ice cream and stir it around in a bowl to smooth it out before layering.
 Stirring the ice cream creates a uniform texture which makes layering so much easier.

 - Freeze the cake for 15–30 minutes in between adding each layer.

 - Make sure you have at least an hour to prepare the cake.
 See #2.

-- Use a little less butter in the Oreo crust.
-More butter made the frozen crust way too firm and cutting was quite difficult.
+- Follow the Oreo crust recipe below.
+More butter than written below (we use 1/2 cup today) made the frozen crust way too firm, and cutting was quite difficult.

 Easy 5 Layer Ice Cream Cake

 - Prep Time: 1 hour, 15 minutes